Outing Riley

 Outing Riley is a 2004 comedy film about a gay man coming out to his three brothers written, directed, and starring Pete Jones.
 It was screened at the 2004 Chicago International Film Festival and released on video in 2007.
 The movie was subsequently renamed If Dad Only Knew.

 Plot

-Bobby Riley (Pete Jones) is a gay man in the closet, afraid to come out to his three older brothers, even though he's over 30, makes his own money, lives on his own, and is being pressed by his more liberal sister, his boyfriend, and his lesbian beard to tell them.
-The death of his father and a fishing trip with his brothers provide occasions when he could tell them, but he fails.
+Bobby Riley (Pete Jones) is a gay man in the closet, afraid to come out to his three older brothers even though he's over 30, makes his own money and lives on his own.
+He's being pressed by his more liberal sister, his boyfriend, and his lesbian beard to tell them.
+The death of his father and a fishing trip with his brothers provide occasions when he could tell them but he fails.
 The expectations of a close-knit Irish Catholic family in Chicago are hard for him to overcome.
-Eventually all the family's secrets are revealed, his brothers' as well as Bobby's, and the siblings all grow closer in the process.
+Eventually all the family's secrets are revealed - his brothers' as well as Bobby's - and the siblings all grow closer in the process.